 A stationary bike, elliptical machine, or other cardio machine are great options to safely build fitness.
 You’re able to control the pace and duration of your workout so you can work at your desired level of intensity.
 Just remember to get a tutorial from a fitness instructor before using a new piece of equipment.

 The gold standard for pregnant women who wants to get fit during pregnancy.
 In an instructor lead class, you’ll have someone to help you keep your workout safe, as well as the fun opportunity to meet other pregnant women.

-Aaptiv also has a maternity program in-app, led by pre- and postnatal certified trainers and divided into 27 weeks by trimester, so you’re always equipped with workouts specific to your pregnancy experience.
+Aaptiv also has a maternity program in-app, led by pre- and postnatal certified trainers, so you’re always equipped with workouts specific to your pregnancy experience.

 Activities To Avoid